raspberrypilearning/make-crumble-sparkle-creature/en/step_3.md

 --- /task ---

-Now it's time to connect a second Sparkle to the first one.
-The positive, negative and signal (D) pass through the first Sparkle and output to the second Sparkle.
+Now it's time to connect the second Sparkle to the first one.
+The positive, negative, and signal (D) pass through the first Sparkle and to the second Sparkle.

 ![Crumble Sparkle connections](images/sparkleconnections.jpg)

 --- task ---

-Connect a croc clip from the first Sparkle's positive (+) output terminal on the right-hand side to the second Sparkle's positive (+) input terminal on the left-hand side.
+Use a crocodile clip cable to connect the first Sparkle's positive **output** terminal (+ on the **right-hand** side) to the second Sparkle's positive **input** terminal (+ on the **left-hand side**).

-Repeat this for the negative (-) output to negative (-) input, and finally, signal (D) output from the first Sparkle to the signal (D) input on the second Sparkle.
+Do the same for the first Sparkle's negative (-) **output** and the second Sparkle's negative (-) **input**.
+Finally, do the same for the first Sparkle's signal (D) **output** and the second Sparkle's signal (D) **input**.

 ![Connect second Sparkle](images/secondSparkleWireAgainSA.png)

 --- /task ---

-That's our complete setup and if you want, you can just attach this straight to your creature and you are ready to start coding.
-It is a little tricky so now that we know exactly how it all goes together, it might be easier to take the leads off and then start by fixing the Sparkles to our creature.
+Your Sparkles are now set up, but it's tricky to attach them to your creature when they have cables connected.

+If you want, you can take the cables off again and fix the Sparkles to your creature by themselves first.

 --- task ---

++ Remove the cables.
++ Fix the two Sparkles to the creature, for example using Blu Tack. **Important:** make sure that the Sparkle terminals are not covered, and note which way up the Sparkles are.

+**Note:** if you get the direction wrong and connect the Crumble directly to the Sparkle's output, the Sparkles will not light up!

-Once you have removed the leads, fix the two Sparkles in place being careful to note which way up they are.
-In this project the positive (+) terminal is at the top and the 'D' terminal at the bottom.
+In the example pictures, the positive (+) terminal is at the top and the D terminal at the bottom.
+I have marked which terminal is which, and the direction from the first to the second Sparkle:

-I have used a little Blu Tack at the top and bottom of each Sparkle.
-Whatever you use, just make sure that the Sparkle terminals are accessible.

 ![Fxing the Sparkles with Blu Tack](images/sparklesBluTack.png)

-I have actually marked which terminal is which AND the direction (with arrows) from Sparkle 0 to Sparkle 1.

-Note: If you get the direction wrong and connect the Crumble directly to the Sparkle's output, the Sparkles will not light up!

-If the Saprkles are a little loose you could add a thin strip of tape across the middle.
+If the Sparkles are a bit loose, you can add a thin strip of tape across the middle.

 ![Fxing the Sparkles with masking tape](images/sparklesMaskingTape.png)